 - How the tax is to be calculated, see PSA1160, and

-- The date that tax and NIC is due
+- The date that tax and Class 1B NICs are due

-Form P626 will normally be used when making an agreement, this form includes all the elements listed above.
+Form P626 will normally be used when making an agreement and includes all the elements listed above.

 For guidance on making an agreement, see PSA2030.

-Payments of tax and Class 1B NICs can be made at any time after the agreement is signed.
-The final due date for payment is 19 October (or 22 October where paid by an approved electronic payment method) following the end of the relevant tax year.
+The due date for payment is 19 October (or 22 October where paid by an approved electronic payment method) following the end of the relevant tax year, but payments of tax and Class 1B NICs can be made at any time after the agreement is signed and returned to HMRC.

 Late payment of tax and Class 1B NICs carry interest.
 See PSA1180.

-An employer may change what items are included in an agreement during the year see PSA2070.
-There is no objection to a revised agreement being made at any time up to 6 July following the relevant year, but no agreement can include
+An employer may change what items are included in an agreement during the year see PSA2060.
+There is no objection to a revised agreement being made at any time up to 6 July following the relevant tax year, but no agreement can include

 - items that have already been (or should have been) paid under deduction of tax; or